djalbat/murmuration-mariadb/README.md

-# Murmuration
+# Murmuration for MariaDB

-Database connections, transactions and migrations.
+Connections, transactions and migrations for MariaDB.

 Murmuration is meant to be used as alternative to a database [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).
 Aside from migrations, it is deliberately simple and low level, in the sense that it provides no more than the bare minimum functionality needed to connect to a MariaDB database and execute queries, optionally in the context of transactions.